thumbtack/star/README.md

 Pill used 9 times.
 ```

-To report on components which are in a separate module, specify a `--moduleName`.
+To report on types which are in a separate module, specify a `--moduleName`.
 This will ensure that  references like `Thumbprint.Button()` are captured too.

 ```
-$ star --components Avatar Button Color Pill --files ./ --moduleName Thumbprint
+$ star --types Avatar Button Color Pill --files ./ --module Thumbprint

 Avatar used 30 times.
 Button used 182 times.